system76/docs/content/freezing-behavior.md

 ## Collect Logs

-The System76 Driver has the ability to generate a robust log file.
-To run the driver, access your Activities menu in the top left of your Desktop, type System76 and select the System76 driver.
-After opening the application, click the button in the bottom right to Create Log Files, then a log file will populate in your home folder.
+The Settings application has the ability to generate a robust log file.
+To generate a log file, open the Settings application, select the "Support" section, and click on the button named "Create Log Files".
+After you type your password into the prompt that appears, a log file will be generated in your home folder.
 Please attach the log file in a reply to this ticket.
-If you are having any issues you can refer to this [article](/articles/log-files).
+If you are having any issues, you can refer to this [article](/articles/log-files).